Analysis script for sources with variability in their brightness

 --format [parameter] input file format.
 If not

 fit assumes the input files are photometry files with correct headers.
-If image files given, code will extra photometry from FITS extension.
+If image files given, code will extract photometry from FITS extension.
 Defaults to

 --stars [boolean flag] Step 1: Identify and match stars from each data file